FajarUtama/chatrix-backend/DOCUMENTATION.md

 **Endpoint:** `POST /chat/conversations/ensure`

 **Description:** Ensure a direct conversation exists with a user.
 If it exists, returns it.
-If not, creates a new one.
+If not, creates a new one. **Note:** Messages are automatically marked as read when this endpoint is called (when opening an existing conversation).

 **Headers:**
 - `Authorization`: Bearer token